Enrollment in 1000- to 5000-Level Statistics Courses

-Enrolling after Friday of the first week of classes (January 10, 2020) when the self-enrollment period ends is considered a late enrollment and requires permission to enroll.
+Enrolling after Friday of the first week of classes (August 28, 2020) when the self-enrollment period ends is considered a late enrollment and requires permission to enroll.
 The Department of Statistics policy for granting permission for late enrollment to certain courses, provided all prerequisites have been met and the enrollment cap has not been met, are listed below.
-Late enrollment is only processed during posted program coordinator open office hours.
+Late enrollment is only processed during posted program coordinator office hours.

 Last opportunity to receive permission to enroll (permission will not be granted after this day):

 - STAT 1350 Online — Friday, August 28, 2020 - no late enrollment

 - STAT 1430.01/1430.02 Online — Tuesday, September 1, 2020